-Morocco: Hollywood in the Sahara and a Bit of Bollywood
+Morocco: Slavers Bay and a Bit of Bollywood

 All Photos © Russell Johnson

 No, it is not Sodom or Gomorrah, or Tibet or Slavers’s Bay in Game of Thrones.
-Morocco is, rather, one big film set that producers dress up to stretch their imaginations and ours.
-Oh yes, there is also a a bit of Bollywood here.
-Your are reading it right, Delhi in the desert.
+Morocco is, rather, all of the above, one big film set that producers dress up to stretch their imaginations and ours.
+Oh yes, there is also a a bit of Bollywood thrown into the mix: Delhi in the desert.

 Casablanca, I grumble.
 As a movie buff I am disappointed.